 This is the reason why this curriculum exists.
 You will be the one to help to change healthcare!
 You will acquire the knowledge about health systems, managing change and digitalizing health care for better value.
 You might co-found new digital health start-up, continue to do a PhD, start working as a hospital Chief Innovation Officer or start leading a nationwide health-tech cluster.
 These are a few examples of what are alumni are doing.

 To apply for the Digital Health curriculum you have to submit your CV and motivation letter as well as pass an interview.
 The online application form in DreamApply is being assessed as your CV, therefore please include there your educational and professional experience in details.
 Up to date LinkedIn profile is recommended.

 Students for this study programme are admitted based on the admission threshold.
 The threshold score for both stages is 5 points at minimum, only applicants who have passed the preliminary evaluation will be invited to the interview.

 - Motivation letter and CV: positive result 5-10 points

 Please find the programme specific admission requirements below

 In order to qualify for the studies in Tallinn University of Technology an applicant has to have at least 60% of the highest possible CGPA.

-In order to apply, a candidate is required to upload a Test-taker Score Report of the GRE General Test to the DreamApply application system with the necessary threshold scores:
+In case that the candidate has not obtained a full Bachelor's degree in EU, EFTA or OECD member state the candidate is required to upload a Test-taker Score Report of the GRE General Test to the DreamApply application system with the necessary threshold scores: